Carrd Tutorial: How to Make a Good Carrd Website

 Listen to article

 Carrd is a creative page and site builder, with simplicity being one of the pillars of its philosophy.
-That’s why the sites you create with Carrd are simple, as in one-page-website simple.
-It’s ideal for small businesses or for building a profile site, a resource page, an opt-in form, a landing page, and more.
+It’s ideal for small businesses or for building a profile site, a resource page, an opt-in form, a landing page, or similar.

 Carrd Tutorial - homepage

 Carrd was launched in 2016, and it quickly became popular.
 It’s convenient, easy to use, affordable, and doesn’t require a sign-up.
-This must’ve greatly appealed to many who wanted to build a simple site.
+This has great appeal for many people who want to build a simple site.

 Preliminary Step: Preparation

-If you’re planning on being really serious with your site, it’s best to use your own custom domain and find a web hosting service provider for your Carrd website.
-More often than not, the same company that sells domain names also provides hosting services.
+If you plan on using your Carrd site for business purposes, it’s best to use a custom domain and find a web hosting service provider.
+More often than not, you can get both from the same company.

-So, the preliminary step you’ve got to do is buy a domain name and web hosting from a domain name registrar.
+So, you should first buy a domain name and web hosting from a domain name registrar.
 GoDaddy is one of the most popular, but there are others, too, like Namecheap, Bluehost, HostGator, DreamHost, etc.

 On average, a domain name costs about $10 to $20 per year, while web hosting costs can vary wildly depending on the hosting type you choose.
 Most commonly, the prices range from a couple of dollars per month to a couple of hundred dollars per month.